Enskc05/Enskc05/README.md

 # Enes Koç

-## Cybersecurity Expert & Fullstack Developer
+## Cybersecurity & Fullstack Developer

 Hello, I'm Enes — a professional focused on building **secure, scalable, and high-performance software systems**.
 My background combines **cybersecurity expertise** with **fullstack development**, allowing me to design and implement solutions that are not only functional but also resilient against modern threats.